ortus-docs/coldbox-docs/intro/installing-coldbox.md

 # Welcome to ColdBox

 Welcome to the world of ColdBox!
 We are excited you are taking this development journey with us.
-Before we get started with ColdBox let's install CommandBox CLI, which will allow you to install/uninstall dependencies, start servers and much more.
+Before we get started with ColdBox let's install CommandBox CLI, which will allow you to install/uninstall dependencies, start servers, have a REPL tool and much more.

 ## IDE Tools